 Preventative and Restorative Services in Dupo, IL

 When it comes to choosing a dentist to best meet your needs, you need one with experience providing customers with a wide variety of services.
-At Affordable Dental of Illinois, Dr. Stegmann and his team have years of experience in cosmetic dentistry, orthodontic services and general dentistry.
+At Affordable Dental Center, Dr. Stegmann and his team have years of experience in cosmetic dentistry, orthodontic services and general dentistry.
 You may have heard the term “general dentistry” before and wondered what it entails.
 Here’s a brief rundown of the service area, and what it can mean for you and your family when you decide to visit Affordable Dental for your next exam.

 What Is General Dentistry?